 - How U.S. Companies Can Support Employees of Color Through the Pandemic, Harvard Business Review by Laura Morgan Roberts, Courtney L. McCluney, Erin L. Thomas, and Michelle Kim

 Check Out What Our Employee Book Club Is Reading:

-Coming Summer 2021!
+Accepting applications for Summer 2021!
 The Shaheen & Gordon Anti-Discrimination & Diversity Summer Program will offer a unique summer employment opportunity for 2-4 students who have just finished their first or second year of law school.
 S&G Summer Interns will spend approximately 5 weeks rotating among our Concord, Dover, and Manchester, NH offices and our office in Portland, ME, doing varied, high-quality legal work with experienced attorneys, well-established in their fields.
 The Interns will spend the other 5 weeks working either at a prominent non-profit organization or inhouse at a private business with one of our non-profit or corporate partners.
 This match will take into account the interests of the Interns and the needs of our non-profit and corporate partners.
 Throughout the entire approximately 10 weeks, S&G will pay the interns consistent with the salary of a first-year associate at the firm.

 Upon successful completion of the S&G Anti-Discrimination & Diversity Summer Program, Interns will be eligible for an offer to return the following summer either to our firm or to one of our partnering organizations (for first year law students), an offer of employment from our firm or one of our partnering organizations, or, in the event that no positions are then currently available, S&G will use the breadth and depth of our resources to help the Interns find employment after law school.